fetchai/agents-aea/.github/pull_request_template.md

 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Something else (e.g. test, package, script, example, deployment, infrastructure, ...)

 ## Checklist

 _Put an `x` in the boxes that apply._

 - [ ] I have read the [CONTRIBUTING](https://github.com/fetchai/agents-aea/blob/main/CONTRIBUTING.md) doc
 - [ ] I am making a pull request against the `develop` branch (left side).
-Also you should start your branch off our `develop`.
+Also you should start your branch off of `develop`.
-- [ ] Lint and unit tests pass locally with my changes and CI passes too
+- [ ] Lint and unit tests pass locally with my changes.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] I have checked that code coverage does not decrease.
-- [ ] I have added necessary documentation (if appropriate)
+- [ ] I have added/updated the relevant documentations.
 - [ ] Any dependent changes have been merged and published in downstream modules

 ## Further comments